 Cut from one view to another

-Let’s say you want to cut away from the main image to a different camera angle – such as a view through the piano.
+Let’s say we want to cut away from the main image to a different camera angle – such as a view through the piano.
 First, simply find a part of another clip that we’d like to use by browsing through it to find the part you want (in the trade, they call this scrubbing).

 When playing the clip, you type ‘I’ on your keyboard where you want it to start (for in) and ‘O’ on your keyboard where you want it to end (for out) then you’ll see iMovie identifies the part of the clip you want to use.